usnistgov/FIPS201/_FIPS201/introduction.md

 decisions are outside the scope of this Standard.
 Moreover, requirements for a temporary card used until a new or replacement PIV Card arrives are out of scope of this Standard.

+While this Standard remains focused predominantly on the PIV card, there are several related topics and technologies that are covered here as well.
+This Standard defines mechanisms for derived PIV credentials associated with an active PIV account in [Section 2.10](requirements.md#s-2-10).
+Derived PIV credentials have their own authentication and lifecycle requirements separate from the PIV credential itself.
+This this Standard also discusses federation protocols in [Section 7](federation.md#s-7) as a means of interoperating with PIV credentials from a different domain.

 ## 1.3 Change Management {#s-1-3}

 Every revision of this Standard introduces refinements and changes that may impact existing